-- Fall & Spring
+• Fall & Spring

 - o SOCW 6390 Dissertation Tutorial

 - o SOCW 6399 Dissertation Hours

 - o SOCW 6699 Dissertation Hours

 - o SOCW 6999 Dissertation Hours

-Outside Electives & Other Course Information
+Electives & Other Course Information

-Outside Electives
+Electives

-All students in the doctoral program are required to take two elective courses outside the School of Social Work.
+All students in the doctoral program are required to take two elective courses.
+One of these electives must be taken outside the School of Social Work.
 These courses should be in the area of the student's focused research which will add depth or breadth to the student's knowledge level and expertise.
 These courses are intended to support the coursework in the student's domain of knowledge within social work.
 The following considerations should be noted:

 - Students should consult with their Diagnostic Advisory Committees on outside elective course selection.
 The director of the program will review and approve outside course enrollments. - When deemed appropriate, the PhD Program Director may permit students to take one of the outside elective courses at another university.
 Permission will only be granted for courses that are not offered by UTA.
-Please note that students must pay for course work taken outside of UTA.
+Please note that students must pay for course work taken outside of the UT system.